 Plug and Play Aware O/S Enable this item if you are using an O/S that supports Plug and Play such as Windows 95 or 98.
 Primary Graphics Adapter This item indicates if the primary graphics adapter uses the PCI or the AGP bus.
 The default PCI setting still lets the onboard display work and allows the use of a second display card installed in a PCI slot.
-Allocate IRQ to PCI VGA If this item is enabled, an IRQ will be assigned to the PCI VGA graphics system.
+Assign IRQ for VGA If this item is enabled, an IRQ will be assigned to the PCI VGA graphics system.
 You set this value to No to free up an IRQ.
-Reserved Memory Size This item lets you reserve a block of memory for any device that requires it.
-Reserved Memory Address This item lets you set the address for any block of memory that has been reserved.